 TIME COMMITMENT: Approximately 3-5 minutes

 Collaboration is at the heart of KY NSF EPSCoR.
-Our researchers, students, and staff engage with external audiences including K-12 educators, community colleges, state universities, informal education facilities, and industry.
-Such outreach activities and events by our participants may or may not be funded by KY NSF EPSCoR.
-To track participant productivity, only outreach activities that are not currently supported financially under the KAMPERS project should be reported using the following form.
+Our researchers, students, and staff engage with external audiences including K-12 educators, community colleges, state universities, informal education facilities, community members, and industry.
+To track participant productivity use the following form to only report outreach activities that engaged an external audience (aka non-EPSCoRians).

 WHO: All financially supported KY NSF EPSCoR participants (faculty, students, technical staff, subcontractors, etc.) who completed external engagement or outreach activities in the current grant year.